gde-pass/roger-skyline-1/README.md

 ### End HTTP ###
 ```
-> With the above rules we are limiting the connections per IP at 20 connections / 10 seconds / IP and the packets to 20 packets / second / IP.
+> With the above rules we are limiting the connections per IP at 20 connections / 10 seconds / IP and the packets to 20 packets / second / IP for http and this does is rate limit that port to 6 new connection per ip per 30 seconds for SSH.

 4. We can now block every others outgoing connection